Afghanistan travel advice

 • Band-e-Amir National Park

 Some regions enforce restrictions imposed on women and girls more strictly than others.
-Kandahar province enforces the decrees particularly strictly.
+Kandahar province is particularly strictly.

-Afghan authorities have detained women who have reported a sexual assault.
-Women must prove that the sex was not consensual to avoid criminal charges under extramarital sex statutes.
+Afghan de facto authorities have detained women who have reported sexual assaults.
+Women must prove that the act was not consensual to avoid criminal charges under extramarital laws.
 Legal and medical services are not widely available for women in the event of sexual assault.

 Advice for women travellers